OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/set.md

 ---
 title: set
-description: Page provides instructions and usage methods on how to set presets from custom and default ones in Python.
+description: "Page provides instructions and usage methods on how to set presets from" custom and default ones in Python.
 It includes a wide array of parameters for filtering presets.
 keywords: